Shopify Payments FAQ

 If the transfer was submitted on a business day and you don’t see the money in your bank account within a couple of days, this likely means the transfer failed.
 Banks can take up to 3-5 business days to inform us about failed transfers, at which time we send out a failed payout notification (if enabled in the Shopify Payments account settings) and update your admin banner with the reason for the failed payout.

-The currency that you can use depends on the country your business is located in.
+The currency that you can sell in depends on the country your business is located in.
 Shopify Payments supports the following country and currency pairings:

 - Australia - AUD